To try is to achieve, to achieve is to grow!

 Effective learning builds on and extends what children know and can already do therefore, our planning is informed by observations we have made of the children in order to understand and consider their current interests, experiences, development and learning needs.

 Key Stage 1 - Years 1 and 2

 In Key Stage 1 we use a variety of teaching and learning styles including whole class, group activities, paired and individual work.
 This allows us to cater for the individual needs of the children very effectively.

-We have themed weeks and visitors to support learning whenever possible to further enhance the curriculum e.g. Arts Week based around the theme of Remembrance; Red, White and Blue Week for the Queen's 90th birthday.
+We have themed weeks and visitors to support learning whenever possible to further enhance the curriculum e.g. Arts Week based around the theme of Remembrance; Fire of London drama workshop, book week etc.

 All children are expected to read daily at home with an adult to ensure that they make good progress.
 This is in addition to practising spellings and mental maths skills.
 The details of how this is managed by each year group can be found in the curriculum booklet.
 Maths challenges will also be sent home to develop and reinforce mathematical thinking.

 As well as these daily activities your child will be asked to complete topic related home learning activities on occasion which are then celebrated and shared in school.

 End of Key Stage 1 Assessments and Testing

 Teacher assessment of children is an on-going process which takes place throughout the year in all year groups.
 At the end of Key Stage 1 it is these teacher assessments which will be used to decide whether children have reached Age Related Expectations.
 To support this process, children in Year 2 will sit statutory tests in Maths, Reading, Spelling, Grammar and Punctuation.